 You do not need to live in a home full of crap.
 Possessing items does not always lead to a harmonious living space.
 If you’ve been struggling with the idea of decluttering your home, you need to get yourself a copy of this guide.
 I’d ask you to trust me, but I’d rather you found out for yourself.
 The easy, actionable steps in this guide have been so helpful for me, and the best part was that I’ve been able to rinse and repeat to keep it all at a manageable state!

 The one supply I will not be donating is my crafty paint collection.
-I own a lot and I LOVE these Martha Stewart paints because they aren’t watered down too much but still easier to apply than artists acrylics.
+I own a lot and I LOVE Martha Stewart paints because they aren’t watered down too much but still easier to apply than artists acrylics.
 They get used a lot and quite regularly.
-The idea of using a basket like this one is awesome!
+The idea of using a basket is awesome!

 All of the craft room organization ideas that I feature, focus on how useful they are and how beautiful they are!